Chelsea’s First Legal Recreational Weed Store Opens for Business on 1/26

 At this point, Mitchell Soodak’s very-much-in-trouble friends turned out to be not so friendly: they decided to “throw him under the bus,” namely because the suitcase had his name on it.
 Mitchell called his own father (and Ellis’s grandfather), asking to be bailed out.
 The Soodak patriarch promised that things would be addressed in the morning.

 Instead, tragedy struck.
-Mitchell Soodak “wakes up” on that fateful morning, Ellis said, and “gets a call” that his dad has just had a stroke and died.
+Mitchell Soodak woke up on that fateful morning, Ellis said, and got a call that his dad has just had a stroke and died.
 There will be no bail.
 Luckily, a judge took Mitchell’s loss into account and did not give him any jail time.
 “Two years later, my dad dropped out of college and opened his first liquor store.
 For 50 years, he’s been one of the most successful liquor store owners in this entire state,” Ellis noted.

 “We have the opportunity, father and son, to come together and do what he and his dad never got to do–open a business.
 I couldn’t be more honored to have that opportunity.”